Insight and analysis on the data center space from industry thought leaders.

 Traditional cooling methods burn through tons of energy.
 Over 50% of all building energy is used by cooling systems.
 This isn’t great for businesses or the planet.
 Liquid cooling uses far less energy to achieve the same, or even better, cooling compared to air cooling.

-Another big plus or liquid cooling is water conservation.
+Another big plus of liquid cooling is water conservation.
 Air-cooled data centers typically require massive amounts of water for their cooling.
 Liquid cooling, by contrast, is more self-contained and requires much less water.
 This makes it an attractive option for regions where water is scarce or expensive.

 Applications in High Performance Computing (HPC)

-Liquid cooling is quickly becoming the go-to solution for high-performance computing (HPC) applications.
+Liquid cooling is quickly becoming the go-to solution for high-performance computing (HPC) applications, as it allows HPC systems to operate at maximum efficiency without throttling performance due to overheating.

 Who’s Leading the Liquid Cooling Charge?